JustinDavid2g/Pok-mon-stat-checker-/README.md

-# Pokémon Website ETL Process
+# Pokémon Stat Checker

-This repository contains scripts and documentation for the Extract, Transform, and Load (ETL) process of extracting Pokémon data from a website, transforming it into a usable format, and loading it into a destination for further analysis.
+This repository contains scripts and documentation for the Extract, Transform, and Load (ETL) process of extracting Pokémon data from a Pokiapi, transforming it into a format allowing for pokemon to be easily compared

 ## Overview